iclc/iclc.github.io/_cfp/performance/index.md

 * Video outputs
 * Lighting requirements

 You are welcome to use the above paper templates, but this is not mandatory for performance submissions.
+However, please submit your proposal as a PDF file, and via [the same easychair link](https://easychair.org/conferences/?conf=iclc2015) as for papers.
+Indicate that your submission is for a performance in the 'other information'.

 The following performance venues and opportunities are available.